Evolution towards quasi-equilibrium in nematic liquid crystals studied through decoherence of multi-spin multiple-quantum coherences: Introduction

-In this work, we present an NMR experiment designed to display the evolution of coherences during the buildup of a QE state.
-The technique is applied on several liquid crystals.
-The experiment aims to visualizing the spectra of the different coherences during the formation of the QE and combines the Jeener-Broekaert (JB) sequence \cite{jeener67} with reversion of the dynamics and encoding of all the coherence orders.
-This method allows to show the effect of eigen-selection during decoherence, which produces the characteristic frequency compression on the spectra.
-We are particularly interested on exploring the transient to QE states other than the traditional dipolar order (two-spin order), featured by a higher multi-spin character.
-We expect to detect the traces of decoherence in the non-equilibrium MQC spectra.
-An additional convenience of the small-sized spin systems of LC is the possibility of performing the exact numerical calculation of the density operator that would be expected in a closed-system evolution in a small spin cluster.
-This allows comparison between the calculated and experimental NMR signals.
-In this way, we bring new evidence which suggests that decoherence in spin systems is produced by the quantum coupling with the environment.
+A similar phenomenon might be expected in the many-spin coherences that develop after the JB pulse pair, during the build-up of QE.
+In this work, we study the evolution of the many-spin coherences with an NMR experiment designed to visualize both their coherence amplitude and spectra.
+A frequency-selective attenuation of such spectra can thus indicate that LC also behave as open quantum systems within this stage.
+The technique combines the JB preparation \cite{jeener67} with reversion of the dynamics and multiple quantum coherences (MQC) encoding, with the aim of displaying the effect of eigen-selection (attenuation and frequency compression on the spectra) during decoherence.
+We are particularly interested in exploring the transient to QE states other than the standard dipolar order (two-spin order), featured by a higher multi-spin character.
+We expect to detect the traces of decoherence in the non-equilibrium many-spin coherence spectra in several nematic LC samples.

+The small-sized spin systems of LC allows for exact numerical calculation of the unitary quantum dynamics under the spin Hamiltonian (isolated system).
+In fact, considering the dipolar couplings within a single LC molecule suffice to describe the main characteristics of NMR signals, which enables comparison with the experiment.

-In \sect{se:QEDetect} we explain general aspects of the experiment which tracks the evolution of coherences and spectra during the buildup of quasi-equilibrium states and \sect{subse:QED_Calc} contains an analytical description of the signals.
-The particular case of the output spectra in nematic liquid crystals treated as open quantum systems is described in \sect{subse:QED_Calc_LC}. \sect{subse:QED_ExpSetMeas} shows the experimental results, and in \sect{se:Conclu} we expose the conclusions of the work.
-Appendix A is added to show the effect of non-idealities on the outcome of the experiment on a hypothetically closed system.
+In \sect{se:QEDetect} we explain general aspects of the experiment which tracks the evolution of coherences and spectra during the buildup of QE states and contains an analytical description of the signals. \sect{se:QED_ExpSetMeas} shows the experimental results, and in \sect{se:Conclu} we discuss the results. \apen{ap:non-ideal} is added to show the effect of non-idealities on the outcome of the experiment on a hypothetically closed system.